kevinfengcs88/nvim/README.md

 - Load colorscheme later so that manual Themery switch does not have to be made to fix cursor color
 - Kanban board is broken :(
 - which-key doesn't know what <leader>1-9 do (it's Harpoon)
+- Get nvim-tree to be fully transparent with wezterm background

 ## Plugins to test
 - https://github.com/napisani/nvim-github-codesearch